Mentors4EDU/Bisq-Proposal/README.md

 Likely some sort of risk disclosure will need to be implemented that is site-wide and usage specific.
 This is due to the nature of exchanges and social trading in general, and the disclosure text can be open-sourced or within the public domain.

 ## Regarding Privacy
-I think users can have the option of being public to an extent *(description and site profile fields)*, or having some level of anonymity or pseudonymity.
-There has been comments in the past regarding levels of pseudonymity, and I believe the network can still have privacy-centric aspects to it.
+~~I think users can have the option of being public to an extent *(description and site profile fields)*, or having some level of anonymity or pseudonymity.~~ There has been comments in the past regarding levels of pseudonymity, and I believe the network can still have privacy-centric aspects to it.
 This will be one of the key focuses or aspects to look at in regards to development.

+*These comments have been crossed out to preserve the privacy-preserving nature of the network (even though they are optional).
+This is as to not pressure someone into thinking they need to be included*

 # Roadmap
 There are lots of things to take into consideration in regards to building this platform.
 Most likely from acceptance and funding to MVP, the timeline is 4 to 5 month with around 4 to 7 part time and voluntary software developers.
 More details will be in the funding section.
 This is almost the equivalent of building a full scale exchange given the advancements needing to be in place, but it is a very ambitious and promising project.